 Maiden Castle is the largest and most famous pre-Roman fortress in Britain.
-The site is not a "castle" in the medieval sense of the term, but a hilltop enclosure defended by high banks and ditches.
+The site is not a 'castle' in the medieval sense of the term, but a hilltop enclosure defended by high banks and ditches.
 Maiden Castle is nearly 47 acres in size, with banks as high as 80 feet.
-The term "maiden" may be misleading; it derives from the pre-Celtic (Brythonic) term "mai dun", which is usually translated as "great hill", but may also be rendered as "principle fort".

 A causewayed camp was erected on the hill as far back as 3500 BCE, and later a bank barrow measuring an impressive 1800 feet was added.
 Sometime around 350 BCE, the hill was turned into a full-fledged hill fort, probably under the direction of the Durotriges tribe, the region's dominant Celtic tribe.

-During the 4th century the Romans erected a small temple within the boundaries of the fort, the foundations of which can still be seen.
+During the 4th century the Romano-British inhabitants of Dorchester erected a small temple within the boundaries of the fort, the foundations of which can still be seen.

 About Maiden Castle